Poland, Maine: Education

 The Town of Poland is a member of Regional School Unit 16 (RSU 16).
 Poland Regional High School (PRHS) serves as the district high school of RSU 16 and is open to all high school-age students of Poland, Mechanic Falls, and Minot, Maine.
 Students from Raymond, Maine, as well, attend PRHS on a tuition basis.
 The school's athletic teams compete in Maine class "B" athletics.
 The school's mascot is the knight and the school colors are blue and silver.
 Connected to the high school is Bruce M. Whittier Middle School.
 This school serves all three towns' 7th and 8th grade students (as of 2010).
 Both schools opened in 1999.
 Poland Community School, last expanded in 2002, serves Poland's K–6 students.

-Elan School, a private 8–12 behavior modification boarding school that faced numerous reports of abuse throughout its existence, opened in Poland in 1970 and remained until 2011.
+Élan School, a private 8–12 behavior modification boarding school that faced numerous reports of abuse throughout its existence, was established in Poland in 1970 and remained open until 2011.

 Popular culture

-Two episodes of the popular 1960s television series Route 66 were filmed in Poland: "Come Out, Come Out, Wherever You Are" (1963) starring Lon Chaney, Jr.; and "Same Picture, Different Frame" (1963) starring Joan Crawford, Tom Bosley, and Patrick O'Neal.
+Two episodes of the popular 1960s television series Route 66 were filmed in Poland: "Come Out, Come Out, Wherever You Are" (1963) starring Lon Chaney Jr.; and "Same Picture, Different Frame" (1963) starring Joan Crawford, Tom Bosley, and Patrick O'Neal.